 The Catalyst Conference 2015 application is now closed.

-The annual Catalyst Conference brings a selected group of 100 freshmen, sophomores, and juniors from North Carolina high schools to UNC-CH for a weekend-long exploration and discussion of social justices issues impacting American youth.
+The annual Catalyst Conference brings a select group of approximately 100 freshmen, sophomores and juniors from North Carolina high schools to UNC-Chapel Hill for a weekend-long exploration and discussion of social justice issues impacting North Carolina youth.
 This year’s conference will be held from Friday, Feb.
 20 through Sunday, Feb.
 22, 2015.

-During this weekend, selected students will engage with UNC-CH student leaders who work at the forefront of social issues in North Carolina.
-Students will participate in workshops that introduce them to issues of gender, racial and socioeconomic equality; educational disparity; immigration status; sexual orientation; and more.
+During this weekend, selected students will engage with UNC-CH student leaders who work at the forefront of social issues at the university, in North Carolina, across the country and abroad.
+Students will participate in workshops that introduce them to issues of gender, racial and socioeconomic equality; educational disparity; immigration status; sexual orientation; and, more.
 These workshops will address the impact of these issues on students in both urban and rural North Carolina.

-Check out our list of FAQ’s for more info about the 2015 Conference – student drop-off and pick-up sites and times, etc. Students, teachers, or counselors interested in the Catalyst Conference 2015, should contact the co-chairs with any questions.
+Check out our list of FAQ’s for more info about the 2015 Conference — student drop-off and pick-up sites and times, etc. Students, teachers or counselors interested in the Catalyst Conference, should contact the co-directors with any questions.